cdktf/cdktf-provider-snowflake/docs/saml2Integration.typescript.md

 - *Type:* string

-The Boolean indicating whether users, during the initial authentication flow, are forced to authenticate again to access Snowflake.
+(Default: fallback to Snowflake default - uses special value that cannot be set in the configuration manually (`default`)) The Boolean indicating whether users, during the initial authentication flow, are forced to authenticate again to access Snowflake.

 When set to TRUE, Snowflake sets the ForceAuthn SAML parameter to TRUE in the outgoing request from Snowflake to the identity provider.
 TRUE: forces users to authenticate again to access Snowflake, even if a valid session with the identity provider exists.
 FALSE: does not force users to authenticate again to access Snowflake.
 Available options are: "true" or "false".
 When the value is not set in the configuration the provider will put "default" there which means to use the Snowflake default for this value.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflake-labs/snowflake/1.0.5/docs/resources/saml2_integration#saml2_force_authn Saml2Integration#saml2_force_authn}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflakedb/snowflake/1.2.1/docs/resources/saml2_integration#saml2_force_authn Saml2Integration#saml2_force_authn}

 ---